 Sales Journal Definition

 Sales Journal is a type of journal that is used to record credit sale transactions of the company and is used for the purpose of maintenance and tracking the account receivable and inventory account.
-Management does sale transactions entries in the sales journal on a daily basis.
-Sales Journal is Principal book of Credit Sale Transactions.
-The information recorded in it depends on the nature and requirement of each business.
+It is the Principal book of Credit Sale Transactions and the information recorded in it depends on the nature and requirement of each business.

 Sales Journal Entry Format

 Given below is the format of the sales journal entry.

 - Date: This Column is used to mention the date on which entity sold the goods.
 The recording date and Invoice date should be the same.

 - Account Debited: In this column, Name of Customer to be recorded who is purchasing the goods on credit only from an entity.

 - Invoice No: Sale invoice No. to be mentioned in this column.

 - PR: PR stands for Post Reference Entries and is recorded to the relevant account (Customer Account) daily.
 Under this column, enter certain no. and the same no. to be allotted to Customer Account for tracking.